simondlevy/MulticopterSim/README.md

 # Support for other programming languages / packages

 MulticopterSim supports other programming languages via the SocketModule.
-To use this module, first double-click <b>use_socket.bat</b>.
+To use this module, do the following:

+1. Double-click <b>use_socket.bat</b>

+2. Right-click on the <b>MulticopterSim.uproject</b>
+file and select <b>Generate Visual Studio project file</b> to generate a <b>.sln</b> file

+3. Double-click on the resulting <b>MulticopterSim.sln</b> file to launch VisualStudio. to build the project.

+4. In VisualStudio, hit the F5 key to build the project and launch UnrealEditor.

+5. In UnrealEditor, select one of the maps in <b>Content/MulticopterSim/Maps</b>.
+Then open the
+<b>Content/C++ Classes/SocketModule/pawns</b> folder and drag one of the
+vehicle pawns into the map.

 Then follow the directions below for your language:

 ## Python